Go to content Go to main navigation More in this section

 Possible side-effects are usually minor

-For most women, the pill is safe, effective and convenient.
-Some women may experience minor side effects such as midcycle bleeding, bloating or moodiness when starting the pill.
+For most users, the pill is safe, effective and convenient.
+Some users may experience minor side effects such as midcycle bleeding (spotting), nausea, water retention, breast tenderness or mood changes when starting the pill.
 These side-effects should disappear within the first 3 months.
+A user may also notice a change in vaginal discharge (part of how pill reduces the risk of pregnancy).

 If you have persistent side-effects, your doctor may recommend trying a different brand of pills to reduce them.

-However, there are some women who may not be able to use the pill because of their health history (for example, women who have migraines with auras need to use other methods instead).
+However, there are some women who may not be able to use the pill because of their health history (for example, people who have migraines with aura, have high blood pressure or cholesterol, diabetes may need to explore other methods instead).

 How to get birth control pills